ansys/pyaedt/README.rst

 What is PyAEDT?
 ---------------
-PyAEDT is a Python library that interacts directly with the AEDT API to make scripting simpler .
-Its architecture can be reused for all Ansys Electronics Desktop (AEDT) 3D products (HFSS, Icepak, Maxwell 3D, and Q3D Extractor), 2D tools, and Ansys Mechanical.
+PyAEDT is a Python library that interacts directly with the API for Ansys Electronics Desktop (AEDT) to make scripting simpler.
+The architecture for PyAEDT can be reused for all AEDT 3D products (HFSS, Icepak, Maxwell 3D, and Q3D Extractor), 2D tools, and Ansys Mechanical.
 PyAEDT also provides support for circuit tools like Nexxim and system simulation tools like Twin Builder.
-Finally, it provides scripting capabilities in Ansys layout tools like HFSS 3D Layout and EDB.
+Finally, PyAEDT provides scripting capabilities in Ansys layout tools like HFSS 3D Layout and EDB.
 The PyAEDT class and method structures simplify operation while reusing information as much as possible across the API.